baileys2/Portfolio/README.md

 Resources used: the online text

-Possible sources of evidence (do up to 2 of these, up to 15 points for each):

-* Select a project for which there are multiple reasonable data structure designs.
-Describe two reasonable options, and explain the trade-offs between them.
-For each, describe an application where the data structure would be better.
-For example, if comparing KD-Trees to a Grid in the Starbucks problem, which one is better really depends on the input data set.
-Explain what the data would have to look like for the Grid to be a clear winner, and also what type of data would lead you to use a KD-Tree instead.

 Extra Credit
 ----
 This is just a reminder that I attended the CSE Research Fair this fall semester and listened to talks about several different research topics, including augmented reality and computer security.